 6. Rent Escalation

 Since a solar lease may extend for decades, it is important to provide a mechanism to make sure that the rent payments keep up with inflation.
 Many leases include a rent escalation provision that increases yearly rent by a certain percentage.
-If you are not comfortable with the rent escalation percentage, a land owner might consider tying the yearly increase to either the consumer price index or increases in power purchase contracts approved by the Michigan Public Service Commission.
+If you are not comfortable with the rent escalation percentage, a land owner might consider tying the yearly increase to either the consumer price index or increases in power purchase contracts approved by the Michigan Public Service Commission (MPSC).

 Most landowners will want the lease to require the solar company to restore the property when the lease ends.
 These provisions should include removal of all equipment to at least plow depth and leaving the property free of any dangerous conditions created by the solar company.

 If you have further questions about the considerations regarding solar land use agreements, contact Scott Storey at 517.371.8159 or at email@example.com.